 A low rate of turning the ball over generally means a team will perform well against the spread.
 The biggest danger of a turnover is quick scoring by the opposing offense (or, worst case, the defense), which not only affects point spread wagers, it drives up the game total line as well.

 - Known as AYA to sports stat geeks, Average Yards per Attempt is an easy-to-research statistic that can help a gambler quickly rate the highly-valuable skill position players of one team against another.

 Different positions’ AYA numbers represent different forms of play – for a running back, it means Average Yard / Carry, while for a receiver it would be Average Yards / Reception.
 This may seem like a simplistic statistical edge to attempt against the house, but there’s an important facet of AYA that the world’s best handicappers recognize and use to gain that edge.

 A good QB’s AYA may be a sign of his elite status – or it may be an indication of his offensive line’s ability to handle the business end of opponent’s defenses.
 Another factor that could inflate a QB’s AYA is the overall ability of an offense to earn first downs.
 Knowing whether a QB is really an elite player or just a product of an elite system is an excellent handicapping tool for any angle.

 It should be clear by this point that consistently successful football betting is difficult, requiring a lot of homework by way of statistical research and line shopping at sportsbooks.

-Plenty of value exists in NFL matchups, particularly for gamblers who know how to handicap and hunt for the best deal for their wager.
+Plenty of value exists in NFL matchups, particularly for gamblers who know how to handicap, understand things like home ground advantage and injury lists and hunt for the best deal for their wager.